NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 }
 ```

 I didn't want to ignore users who preferred a light theme.
-Sometimes when reading in a brightly lit room, having a light theme is easier to read than a darker theme.
+Sometimes when reading in a brightly lit room, it's easier to read a brighter page than a darker page.

-Supporting a light mode after assigning my color variables was trivial, thanks to the `prefers light-color-scheme` CSS media query.
+Supporting a light mode after assigning my color variables was trivial, thanks to the `prefers-color-shceme` CSS media query.
 Depending on the settings defined in the user's browser, a dark or light theme will be used.

 Light mode support was added like this: